Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 How to Get the Look

-- Light gray gabardine suit:
+- Light gray flannel suit:

 - Double-breasted 6-on-2-button jacket with wide peak lapels, welted breast pocket, straight jetted hip pockets, 4-button cuffs, padded shoulders with roped sleeveheads, and ventless back